anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 According to our model, each observation falls on a normal curve with a mean equal to fitted value, and a standard deviation equal to model sigma.
 The density of the fitted-value curve at the observed value is the likelihood of the data.

 To compute the likelihood of each observation, we find the density of observations on their fitted-value curves.
-These are three such densities.
+These are three such densities from model 4.
 (Code omitted because it's hairy base-graphics code built from the example code in `?dnorm`.)

 ![](06-InformationCriteria_files/figure-markdown_github/likelihood%20curves-1.png)